-Primarily, Marek’s research focuses on the institutionalization and organizational implications of contemporary social and environmental accounting frameworks.
-He has, for example, studied the political nature of sustainability reporting standard setting or the nexus between environmental management practices and ‘green’ organizational identity.
-His research approach is strongly coined by qualitative methods and constructivist methodology.
+Marek’s research primarily focuses on the institutionalization and organizational application of contemporary social and environmental accounting and control practices.
+He has, for example, studied the political nature of sustainability reporting standard setting or the role of sustainability control practices in the formation and change of organizational and individual identities.
+A current main research project investigates the application of sustainability control practices in context of global supply chains.
+Marek's research approach is coined by qualitative methods and constructivist methodology.

 NDH301 – Management Control for Retail Management (Course Director)

 Füchtenhans, S., Li, R., Reuter, M., Strömsten, T.: Getting comfortable with climate scenarios: Analyzing auditors' attempts to render the TCFD scenario analysis auditable.